 If the 21 + 3 Blackjack player or dealer is dealt an initial hand valued at 21, it is known as a Blackjack.
 Unless the player and the dealer both receive a Blackjack and tie, a dealer Blackjack will beat all other player outcomes.

 The player ought to remember that a Blackjack is only possible on the initial two-card deal.
-If a player has split or re-split a hand, and then makes 21, that hand will pay out on the odds of a 21, and not a online blackjack Canada.
+If a player has split or re-split a hand, and then makes 21, that hand will pay out on the odds of a 21.

 The highest number of cards a player may draw per hand is eight.
 If the player has a hand of eight cards, the value of which is not greater than 21, the player will beat the dealer, unless the dealer has a Blackjack.